SkillRouter: Skill Routing for LLM Agents at Scale: Introduction

 We study skill routing on a benchmark with ${\sim}$80K skills and 75 expert-verified SkillsBench-derived queries that instantiate this setting.
-Our central empirical finding is that, on this setting, full skill text is a critical routing signal: removing the body causes 31--44pp drops across representative sparse, dense, and reranking baselines, while length-controlled attention diagnostics and description-quality stratification argue against simple length-only or description-quality explanations.
-Motivated by this observation, we build \skillrouter, a compact 1.2B full-text retrieve-and-rerank pipeline.
+Our central empirical finding is that, on this setting, raw name-and-description metadata omits critical body-resident routing signal: removing the body causes 37--44pp drops across representative dense and reranking baselines.
+Length-controlled attention, description-length stratification, body-distilled descriptions, and a metadata-only fine-tuning control jointly rule out simple text-length and training-signal explanations.
+Motivated by this observation, we build \skillrouter, a compact 1.2B body-aware retrieve-and-rerank pipeline.
 The primary 1.2B configuration (0.6B encoder + 0.6B reranker) reaches 74.0\% Hit@1 and 70.4\% R@10, compared with 68.0\% Hit@1 for the strongest 16B base pipeline---achieving comparable or higher accuracy at 13$\times$ fewer parameters and 5.8$\times$ lower serving latency.
-An 8B scaled version reaches 76.0\%.
+A scaled configuration with an 8B encoder and an 8B reranker (16B total) reaches 76.0\%.
 We also validate transfer beyond retrieval metrics: in a complementary end-to-end study using the natural pool across four coding agents, \skillrouter improves average task success over the strongest base router in both top-1 and top-10 settings, with the benefit being more pronounced for more capable agents.
 These downstream results should be read as end-to-end utility measurements rather than direct proxies for exhaustive gold-skill recovery, since the agent consumes a bounded shortlist rather than the abstract annotated set.
 On a real-pool GPU benchmark the 1.2B pipeline serves queries at sub-second median latency.
-We also evaluate the same checkpoints on SkillBench-Supp, a separate 256-query benchmark built from three skill sources, showing that the observed gains are not specific to the 75-query core benchmark.
+We also evaluate the same checkpoints on SkillBench-Supp, a separate 256-query benchmark with LLM-generated queries and ground-truth skills drawn from three sources, providing a cross-source transfer test beyond the 75-query expert-verified core benchmark.